tommyjanna/modelling-project-10/README.md

 ## Structure

-* `run_verbose.py`: This is a quite verbose version of `run.py` that we used for debugging.
-There is a lot more output to analyze the entire model for a given scenario.
-Functionally, this program is identical to `run.py`
+* `run_verbose.py`: This program is functionally identical to `run.py`.
+This version enables additional verbose output to show the marker additional output to analyze the entire model that we used for debugging, without requiring them to modify the source code.
-* `documents`: Contains folders for both of your draft and final submissions.
+* `documents`: Contains folders for both of your draft and final submissions (including Jape proofs and final report).
 README.md files are included in both.
 * `run.py`: General wrapper script that you can choose to use or not.
 Only requirement is that you implement the one function inside of there for the auto-checks.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.